oiraqi/paradigms/P2-Integration/README.md

 However, it may not be an easy task to specify the contract in some interface definition languages, such as WSDL or RAML.
 In this case, some developers would prefer the code-first approach.
 ### Code-First Approach
-In this approach, developers start by coding the business implementation, or at least defining the business interface in a target programming language, such as Java, Python, JavScript, etc. Then, they use an appropriate tool for the chosen technology (if any) to generate the service API.
+In this approach, developers start by coding the service business implementation, or at least defining its business interface in a target programming language, such as Java, Python, JavaScript, etc. Then, they use an appropriate tool for the chosen technology to generate the service API.
+This won't be possible if such a tool doesn't exist for the chosen technology and target programming language.

 Regardless of the approach, the server skeleton and the client stub are generated automatically from the service API/contract using the appropriate tool provided by the chosen technology.